Ensaf Haidar: Campaign

 Haidar agrees with her husband about the need to abolish the Committee for the Promotion of Virtue and the Prevention of Vice, commonly known as the Mutawwa.
 International bodies and human rights organizations demanded the release of Raif Badawi immediately out of respect for freedom of opinion.
 According to Haidar, Muhammad Badawi, Raif's father, said in a number of media interviews that "his son is an atheist, demanding that he be punished on the air", although Raif recited the Shahada in court to disprove any claims of himself being an atheist and prior to this, he had made Umrah with their three children.

 In 2015, Haidar accepted, on her husband's behalf, the Sakharov Prize for human rights awarded by the European Parliament.

-In 2016, Haidar asked the Canadian government under Justin Trudeau to grant Canadian citizenship to her husband, but Trudeau rejected the suggestion because dual nationality is not recognized by Saudi Arabia.
+In 2016, Haidar asked the Canadian government under Justin Trudeau to grant Canadian citizenship to her husband, but Trudeau rejected the suggestion because dual nationality is not recognised by Saudi Arabia.
 Trudeau called for the release of her husband at the 2018 G20 Summit in Buenos Aires, Argentina.

 Haidar holds a protest every Friday during Jumu'ah in front of Sherbrooke City Hall.

 Political involvement

 Haidar supported the right-wing populist People's Party of Canada upon its foundation in 2018.

 By the time of the 2019 federal election, however, rumors circulated that she would run as a candidate for the Quebec sovereigntist Bloc Québécois, but she denied these affirmations.

-In the 2021 federal elections, she steps up for nomination as Bloc Quebecois candidate in Sherbrooke.
-She is officially nominated as a candidate on August 10, 2021.
-She came in second.
+In the 2021 federal elections, she sought nomination as the Bloc Québécois candidate in Sherbrooke.
+She was officially nominated as a candidate on August 10, 2021.
+She came in second place during the federal election, losing to Élisabeth Brière, the incumbent Liberal candidate.